Anterolateral Ankle Impingement

 Recovery

-Surgery for ALIS generally works quite well and can provide a reasonable return to function with good pain relief.
+Surgery for ALIS generally works quite well and can provide a predictable return to function with good pain relief.
 If surgery involves only cleaning up the scar tissue along the outer aspect of the ankle, then the recovery is often fairly quick.
 There is usually a 6-8 week period of increased ankle pain and swelling, during which time the patient may have a limping gait.
 Full recovery can, however, take 3-6 months or longer.

 Potential Surgical Complications